dfinke/dfinke.github.io/_drafts/2017-03-19-PowerShell--Extreme-Programming.md

 ![](/images/posts/GetLargestNumberPester.png)

 One test passed, and two failed.
 In eight lines of PowerShell there are already errors, and looking at it, they're not readily apparent.
-Plus, the first test, for the # 5, the function works, but if when you shuffle the array, the last fails.
+Plus, the first test, for the # 5, the function works, but when you shuffle the array, the last fails.

 Now, many reading this might quip, just use `Measure-Object`.
 I will and to note, what if I needed to build this because I wanted to generate a file showing the comparisons done.
 Or, wanted to boost the performance?